jhmlam/NucleicNet/README.md

 ## Upcoming Release v 1.2
 * Blast Clust is retired from PDB since January 2022.
 While we kept a version from January 2022, we will likely transit to the MMseq2 clusters.
 * NPIDB is no longer available.
 We will remove this dependency completely in the future.
-* A better handle for structures with size exceeding pdb format limit
+* A better handle for structures with size exceeding pdb format limit.
 * Bayesian hierarchical model for base classication considering pyrimidine and purine.